apache/click/click/README.txt

     ant get-deps

+To run all tests execute the command:

+    ant test-all

-To build a new distribution use run the command:
+To build a new distribution run:

     ant build-distribution

-To build the core library, click-x.x.x.jar, run the command:
+To build the core library, click-x.x.x.jar, run:

     ant build-framework

-To build the extras library, click-extras.x.x.x.jar, run the command:
+To build the extras library, click-extras.x.x.x.jar, run:

     ant build-extras